rostronr/shared-testing/README.md

 <b>IMPORTANT INFO:</b> Make sure to be on a branch that is not dev while you change your code, or dev will end up full of conflicts!!

 <h2>4.
+Connect into the server</h2>

+Once generated an ssh key (if don't know how i'll walk you through it), just ssh into the server with the command

+<pre>ssh root@104.131.44.170</pre>

+This will ask you for a password if you set one up during the ssh key generation, otherwise will log you in automatically.

+<b>IMPORTANT INFO:</b> tutorial for ssh key auto generation: https://confluence.atlassian.com/bitbucketserver/creating-ssh-keys-776639788.html .
+Once generate, send me an email with the public key generated at comm.campione@gmail.com .

+<h2>5.
 Update the server with most recent code</h2>

-Once logged in into the server (i know is forward, but let's face it, sooner or later will happen) navigate to the folder where the code is (for instance, /var/www/vhost/dev.arventurers.org/shared-testing).
+Once in the server, navigate to /var/www/http/

+<pre>cd /var/www/http/</pre>

+check all the folders in there with "ls -la".
+Choose the folder you want to work on (will most likely be called as the repository) and navigate into it "cd FOLDERNAME".
+Once in the folder do this:

 <pre>
-	git pull
+	git branch (to make sure the folder is set on dev) git pull
 </pre>